Turbofan3360/ESP32-Micropython-Neo-M8-GPS-Driver/README.md

 This code reads data off of a UART pin on the ESP32.
 The Neo-M8 modules outputs NMEA sentences, which this code then converts into the useful data needed.

-This code contains a modulesetup() method to configure the GPS module - this only needs to be run once per module.
-Please see below for details.
+This code contains a modulesetup() method to configure the GPS module - this only needs to be run once per module, settings are saved into programmable flash (this will need to be change to Battery-Backed RAM for the NEO-M8M/M8Q).

 As standard, the module updates its navigation fixes at a rate of 1Hz.
 This can be changed by calling the setrate() method, which takes two arguments: the first is the navigation solution update rate, while the second is the number of measurements per navigation solution.
 The setrate() method returns True or False, depending on whether it received an ACK or a NACK (respectively) from the module.
 If None is returned, that means that the code didn't receive anything from the module.